 The Vacant Lot Toolkit created a simple and transparent program for community members and organizations to access city owned vacant land for urban agriculture.

 The project clarified the process by which community members may access vacant lots and developed clear diagrams to facilitate access.
-The resulting Toolkit was developed through extensive community and agency input.

 The consultant team managed a client team comprised of multiple agencies with differing goals, requiring coordination to align priorities between the stakeholders.